nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The proposed gradebook feature is to facilitate the user to keep track of his/her own grades of different subjects for reference, which are internally stored as `gradeList`.
 Additionally, it implements the following operations:
-* `Add a subject grade` - Add a subject grade to user's gradebook
+* `Add a grade` - Add a grade record to user's GradeBook
-* `Delete a subject grade` - Delete a subject grade by subject name
+* `Delete a grade` - Delete an existing grade record at specified index
-* `Edit a subject grade` - Edit a subject grade by subject name
+* `Edit a grade` - Edit an existing grade record at specified index

-These operations are exposed in the `Logic` interface by parsing respective `AddGradeCommand`, `DeleteGradeCommand` and `EditGradeCommand`.
+* `List all grades` - Display a list of all existing grade records in the GradeBook

-Given below is example usage scenarios and how the gradebook features behave.
+These operations are exposed in the `Logic` interface by parsing respective `AddGradeCommand`, `DeleteGradeCommand`, `EditGradeCommand` and `ListGradeCommand`.

 ### [Proposed] Filter Feature
 This Filter feature would allow users to manage filters and apply them to the list of tutors